Mohammad-Faisal/audit-trail-backend/README.md

  3. For Storage aws s3 is used with the help of library aws-sdk
  4. For Validation of Incoming requests class-validator and class-transformer library is used
  5. the api documentation is done using swagger.
+ 7. The environment files can be found under the folder env
- 6. The flow of the requests are middlewares -> guardd -> controller -> service -> repository
+ 8. The flow of the requests are middlewares -> guardd -> controller -> service -> repository
 ```